 Jana O'Connor, BA, MSc, RSLP, SLP(C)

-I am a Speech-Language Pathologist (SLP) in Victoria, BC.
+I am a private Speech-Language Pathologist (SLP) in Victoria, BC.
 I hold a Master of Science degree from the University of British Columbia (UBC), where I studied Speech-Language Pathology.
-I am certified by Speech-Language and Audiology Canada (SAC) and an active member of the College of Speech and Hearing Health Professionals of BC (CSHHPBC) and Speech and Hearing BC.
-I am also a registered member of the Registry of Autism Services Providers (RASP) through Autism Information Services BC (AIS BC).
+I am certified by Speech-Language and Audiology Canada (SAC) and an active member of Speech and Hearing BC.
+I am also registered with the College of Speech and Hearing Health Professionals of BC (CSHBC) and a registered member of the Registry of Autism Services Providers (RASP) through Autism Information Services BC (AIS BC).

-My clinical interests include articulation and phonological disorders, language delays/disorders, motor speech disorders, and stuttering.
-I also have experience in supporting the social communication skills of preschool and school-aged children after working with many children with Autism Spectrum Disorder.
-This experience has given me numerous strategies to draw on and integrate into my practice, such as: sensory play, fine and gross motor activities, motivational strategies, visual supports, positive and preventative behavioural strategies, alternative and augmentative communication systems, social communication concepts, and executive functioning strategies.
+As an SLP, I have years of experience working in a team-based therapy clinic where the majority of my clients were autistic children.
+This experience has given me numerous strategies to draw on and integrate into my practice, such as: sensory play, fine and gross motor activities, emotional regulation tools, motivational strategies, visual supports, positive and preventative behavioural strategies, alternative and augmentative communication systems, and executive functioning strategies.

 In recent years, I have read and learned a great deal about the experiences of autistic adults and the insight they have shared has shaped my thinking and therapy approach hugely.
 I believe it’s incredibly important to listen to the voices of the communities I serve in order to inform best practices, avoid harm, and meet my clients’ needs.
 I commit to continuing to do this work and to be a true ally and resource for every child I serve.

 My availability to take on new clients varies over time.
 My client hours are Tuesdays, Wednesdays, or Thursdays between 9:30am and 2:00pm.
 Feel free to contact me to inquire about whether we are a good fit!